edgarsit/cse416/implementation-status-team5.md

 ### 5.8 Browse/Search for Students

-Incomplete: sorting direction is still not done; filters currently reload the page instead of using AJAX; fields for incomplete parts of the model are shown as empty currently
+Complete: fields for incomplete parts of the model are shown as empty currently

 ### 5.9 View/Edit student information

-Incomplete: the course plan page is not done; client side validation is incomplete but it is still validated server side
+Complete

 ### 5.10 Suggest course plan